 Performance audits for chemical analyses conducted at the University of Maryland Center for Environmental Science's Chesapeake Biological Laboratory Nutrient Analytical Services Laboratory (NASL) are based on the results of samples distributed by the EPA Chesapeake Bay Program Blind Audit Program.
 These samples must fall within the 95% confidence interval for acceptance.
 If results fall outside this range, corrective actions for each parameter and measurement are taken.
 NASL prepares the blind audit samples for all participating laboratories and also analyzes some of those samples.
 For dissolved nitrogen and dissolved phosphorus, a laboratory quality assurance officer determines the concentrations in the ampules, prepares the concentrates, and seals the ampules.
 A different person then analyzes the sample blindly.
 For the particulate fractions (particulate carbon/particulate nitrogen and particulate phosphorus), samples are filtered and then placed in pouches in the freezer until they are ready to be sent to the other CBP participating laboratories.
-As of 2-May-2019 the following labs were participating in the Blind Audit program: College of William and Mary - Virginia Institute of Marine Science, Analytical Services Center; Delaware DNREC-DWR; Hampton Roads Sanitation District - CEL; Maryland Department of Health, Division of Environmental Sciences, Inorganics Analytical Laboratory; Massachusetts Water Resource Authority; Microbac Laboratories Inc.; New Jersey Public Health, E&A Lab, New Jersey State Police HQ Campus; Old Dominion University, Water Quality Laboratory; Patrick Center for Environmental Research - Academy of Natural Sciences of Philadelphia; Pennsylvania Department of Environmental Protection - Bureau of Laboratories; Sprague River Water Quality Laboratory; University of Connecticut Center for Environmental Science and Engineering; University of Maryland, CES, Appalachian Laboratory; University of Maryland, CES, Chesapeake Biological Laboratory; University of Maryland, CES, Horn Point Laboratory; Virginia Division of Consolidated Laboratory Services and Virginia Polytechnic Institute - Occoquan Laboratory.
+As of January 2021 the following labs were participating in the Blind Audit program: College of William and Mary - Virginia Institute of Marine Science, Analytical Services Center; Delaware DNREC-DWR; Hampton Roads Sanitation District - CEL; Maryland Department of Health, Division of Environmental Sciences, Inorganics Analytical Laboratory; Massachusetts Water Resource Authority; Old Dominion University, Water Quality Laboratory; Patrick Center for Environmental Research - Academy of Natural Sciences of Philadelphia; Pennsylvania Department of Environmental Protection - Bureau of Laboratories; Sprague River Water Quality Laboratory; New Jersey Department of Health, NJDH; Anne Arundel County Community College Environmental Center, AACC; Interstate Environmental Commission (IEC); University of Maryland, CES, Appalachian Laboratory; University of Maryland, CES, Chesapeake Biological Laboratory; University of Maryland, CES, Horn Point Laboratory; Virginia Division of Consolidated Laboratory Services and Virginia Polytechnic Institute - Occoquan Laboratory.